bitovi/academy/src/react/10-context-hooks.md

 ## Context with Hooks

 With the introduction of hooks, React also brought us the `useContext` hook.
 It allows us to consume Contexts without callbacks.
-In order to use it, the Context to the `useContext` hook.
+In order to use it, pass the Context object to the `useContext` hook.

 The above example could be re-written to use the `useContext` hook as follows: